Thinker: Learning to Plan and Act: Network Architecture

-To compute the output statistics $o_{t+l}$, we apply a prediction function to $h_{t+l}$ for both stationary and non-stationary networks.
+To compute the predicted quantities, we apply a prediction function to $h_{t+l}$ for both state-reward and value-policy networks.
+The predicted quantities for the state-reward network are rewards $\hat{r}_{t+l}$ and termination probability $\hat{p}^{d}_{t+l}$, while the predicted quantities for the value-policy network are values $\hat{v}_{l}$ and policies $\hat{\pi}_{l}$.
 The architecture of this prediction function is the same for both networks and is structured as follows: